This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Lionfish in Blue Hole
+Snorkeler in Dahab's Blue Hole

-How to get to the Blue Hole snorkeling spot?
+How to get to the Blue Hole snorkeling spot

 Dahab Blue Hole snorkeling map, Egypt